 All head injuries, no matter how minor, are checked by a qualified First Aider and recorded.
 All school staff have first aid training at varying levels.

 When a child bumps their head they will initially receive appropriate treatment in the classroom / on the playground and it will be recorded in the orange incident book for that year group.
 The child will then receive further treatment in the First Aid Room if the injury requires it.
 The class teacher will be informed in all instances so they can monitor the child for the remainder of the school day, and the office will always be informed so they can contact parents/carers to advise them of the incident.

 If a child remains unconscious or suffers fits after receiving a head injury, an ambulance will be called immediately.

-Reviewed November 2020 by PW Committee - updates based on West Sussex guidance 'Provision of First Aid at Work' March 2020
+Reviewed October 2022 by Main First Aider and on 2nd November 2022 by PW Committee - any updates are based on West Sussex model guidance 'Provision of First Aid at Work' as at October 2022